MerginMaps/python-api-client/README.md

 Commands:
-  clone                Clone project from server. create               Create a new project on Mergin server. download             Download last version of mergin project download-file        Download project file at specified version. list-projects        List projects on the server login                Login to the service and see how to set the token... pull                 Fetch changes from Mergin repository push                 Upload local changes into Mergin repository remove               Remove project from server. share                Fetch permissions to project share-add            Add permissions to [users] to project
+  clone                Clone project from server. create               Create a new project on Mergin Maps server. download             Download last version of Mergin Maps project download-file        Download project file at specified version. list-projects        List projects on the server login                Login to the service and see how to set the token... pull                 Fetch changes from Mergin Maps repository push                 Upload local changes into Mergin Maps repository remove               Remove project from server. share                Fetch permissions to project share-add            Add permissions to [users] to project